FlavScents AInsights Entry: 2,3,5-Trimethyl Pyrazine

 4. Use in Flavors

-2,3,5-Trimethyl pyrazine is extensively used in flavor formulations, particularly in nut, coffee, cocoa, and roasted meat flavors.
-It serves as an impact note, enhancing the authenticity and depth of these profiles.
-Typical use levels in finished food products range from 0.1 to 5 ppm, with higher concentrations used in more robust flavor systems.
-The compound is stable under typical processing conditions, including heat and pH variations, but may oxidize over extended storage.
+2,3,5-Trimethyl pyrazine is extensively used in flavor formulations, particularly in categories such as chocolate, coffee, nut, and roasted flavors.
+It serves as a key impact note, enhancing the authenticity and complexity of these profiles.
+Typical use levels in finished food products range from 0.1 to 5 ppm, with variations depending on the desired intensity and application.
+The compound is stable under typical processing conditions, including heat and pH variations, making it versatile for various food systems.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature